 Joining the study is easy; all you have to do is provide a saliva sample as a painless way of collecting your DNA.
-Participation is limited to the first 500 families, and is by invitation-only to families receiving care at participating CP Research Network sites.
+Participation is limited to the first 500 families, and is by invitation-only, although all families receiving care at PCH are eligible.

 Click Here if Video Does not load in browser